hamishtodd1/CVR/README.md

 ## How do I use this?

 It's extremely hard right now.
 You'll need Windows(not my fault, there is no desktop VR outside windows).
-You'll need an Oculus Rift and webVR.
+You'll need an Oculus Rift and webVR (I recommend this build https://drive.google.com/open?id=0BzudLt22BqGRRElMNmVqQjJWS2c - make sure to go to chrome://flags and enable webVR AND gamepad extensions).
 Run the server.py script inside coot then go to localhost:9090 in your browser.
-When you see some stuff on the screen press ., then put on headset and you should be there.
+When you see some stuff on the screen press ".", then put on headset and you should be there.

-There may be firewall difficulty, sorry!

 (firefox and chromium webvr should be ok, but test that they are working first eg with this page https://webvr.info/samples/XX-vr-controllers.html )